bsakbar/data-structures/Final_Assignments/README.md

         ProjectionExpression : "weather, colors"
  }
  ```
- - I used p5.js for the final visualization, I decided to include the colors, weather description and the temperature.
+ - I used p5.js for the final visualization, I decided to include the colors, weather description and the temperature, which were read from DynamoDB and then used it to populate a 4x3 grid of squares.
+Each square shows the 7 colors of every picture.
+The weather description and temperature appear when mouse hovers over the square.
+The script for creating the 4x3 grid visualization is below:

 ```javascript
 for (var row = 0; row < 3; row++){